Beth Raymer, CA

-Beth Raymer holds an MFA in nonfiction writing from Columbia University.
+Beth holds an MFA in nonfiction writing from Columbia University.
 Her first book, Lay the Favorite: A Memoir of Gambling, was adapted into a film starring Rebecca Hall, Bruce Willis, and Catherine Zeta-Jones.
 Raymer has written for The Atlantic and The New York Times Magazine.
-Her second book, Fireworks Every Night, will be published by Spiegel & Grau in 2017.
+Her second book, Fireworks Every Night, was published by Spiegel & Grau in 2017.
 She currently lives in West Palm Beach, Florida.

 As a Story Terrace writer, Beth interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 Experience Groupie With a Dream